Malta Travel Info: All Your Questions Answered

 Are there public restrooms?

 Yes, but they’re not on every corner.
-Malls, restaurants, and tourist sites are your best bets.
+Malls, restaurants, and tourist sites usually have toilets.

 Do I need vaccinations to visit Malta?